nav-yeah/Return-Ready/README.md

 - Supabase free tier pauses after 7 days of inactivity
 - Decay rates are research-informed heuristics, not empirically calibrated
 - Peer matching requires seeded users — sparse on a fresh database
-- RAG corpus is 15 stories — sufficient for demo, not production
+- RAG corpus is 15 stories which is sufficient for demo, not production
-- Target role is free text — inconsistent phrasing affects gap analysis
+- Target role is free text leading to inconsistent phrasing affects gap analysis

 ---